socketlabs/wordpress/README.md

 Visit our Support System if you have any questions, the SocketLabs Support Team is happy to help — https://support.socketlabs.com/

 ## Changelog
+* 1.0.8 Fixed: BCC and CC addresses were not being added.
 * 1.0.7 Added support for attachments.
 * 1.0.6 Fixed issue related to running older versions of PHP.
 * 1.0.5 Fixed issue with ReplyTo address not being set.